mistweaverco/kikao.nvim/README.md

 </div>

+## What

-It is a simple plugin that allows you to automatically save and restore your session when you open and close neovim.
+It's a simple plugin that allows you to automatically save and restore your session when you open and close neovim.

 It basically saves the state of your editor when you close it and